-North Carolina Department of Health and Human Services North Carolina Public Health
+NC Department of Health and Human Services

-Division of Public Health (DPH) Site Navigation
+State Laboratory of Public Health

 Notice of Privacy Practices

 This notice describes how medical information about you may be used and disclosed and about how you can get access to this information.
+Please review carefully.

 The North Carolina Division of Public Health, State Laboratory of Public Health is required to protect the privacy of your health information that may identify you.
 This health information includes health care services that are provided to you, payment for those health care services, or other health care operations provided on your behalf.

-If at any time, you have questions or concerns about the information in this Notice or about our agency’s privacy policies, procedures and practices, you may contact our agency Privacy Official.
-Please see contact information later in this Notice.
+If at any time, you have questions or concerns about the information in this notice or about our agency’s privacy policies, procedures and practices, you may contact our agency Privacy Official.
+Please see contact information later in this notice.

 The North Carolina State Laboratory of Public Health is authorized under North Carolina General Statue 130, Article 3 (N.C.
 G.S.
 130A-88), to “make examinations, and provide consultation and technical assistance as the public health may require.”
 It is the only public health reference laboratory in North Carolina.
 Specimens for laboratory testing and analysis are received from local health departments, health clinics, doctor’s offices, hospitals, other laboratories, and other health care providers to aid in the diagnosis, treatment, and monitoring of individual, community, or environmental health problems.

-Use and Disclosure of Protected Health Information (PHI) for Payment, Treatment and Healthcare Operations:
+Use and Disclosure of Protected Health Information (PHI) for Payment, Treatment and Healthcare Operations

 1. Review and evaluate the skills, qualifications and performance of laboratory staff by review of laboratory records.